Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Monte Carlo updates

-Using the Boltzmann distribution and integrating out the lattice displacements ${\mathbf u}_{i}$ exactly, we obtain the effective spin Hamiltonian as follows:

-To achieve efficient computation, we introduce a microcanonical update in addition to the conventional updates: the random update and the overrelaxation-like update \cite{S2014_Shi, S2021_Aoy}.
-In the random update, a spin direction is randomly proposed for each spin, and the proposed configuration is accepted or rejected using the Metropolis algorithm for the effective model Eq.~(\ref{H_eff}).
-In the overrelaxation-like update, the spin configuration $\pi$ rotated about a molecular field from the current configuration is proposed for each spin.
+We here describe the details of our MC updates.
+To achieve efficient computation, we introduce a microcanonical update in addition to the conventional updates: the random update and the over-relaxation-like update \cite{2014_Shi, 2021_Aoy}.
+In the random update, a spin direction is randomly proposed for each spin, and the proposed configuration is accepted or rejected using the Metropolis algorithm for the effective model, Eq.~(\ref{H_eff}).
+In the over-relaxation-like update, the spin configuration $\pi$ rotated about a molecular field from the current configuration is proposed for each spin.
 The molecular field is calculated only taking into account the bilinear and the Zeeman terms in Eq.~(\ref{H_eff}).
 The proposed state is then accepted or rejected like the random update.

-In addition to these conventional updates, we implement a microcanonical update with the total energy conserved, returning back to the original Hamiltonian Eq.~(\ref{H}) with the lattice degrees of freedom.
-Because this Hamiltonian is quadratic in terms of the spin and the lattice displacement, we can perform perfect overrelaxation updates for spins and lattice displacements without changing the total energy \cite{S1981_Adl,S1996_Alo}.
+In addition to these conventional updates, we implement a microcanonical update with the total energy conserved, returning back to the original Hamiltonian~(\ref{H}) with the lattice degrees of freedom.
+Because this Hamiltonian is quadratic in terms of the spin and the lattice displacement, we can perform perfect over-relaxation updates for spins and lattice displacements without changing the total energy \cite{1981_Adl,1996_Alo}.
 Specifically, the next spin configuration and displacement for site $i$ are given by

 respectively, where

 with ${\mathbf h}_{\rm ext}=(0, 0, h)^t$.
 Note that $J_{ij}$ depends on local lattice displacements.
 We update spins and displacements sequentially.
 To perform this microcanonical update, the lattice degrees of freedom can be restored generating a displacement $\mathbf{u}_i$ for each site from the Gaussian distribution whose mean is $\bar{\mathbf u}_i$, and the variance is $T/c$, where $T$ is the temperature.